-Constructed: 1949-1952, between 19th Avenue and Buckingham, Eucalyptus and Winston, beside Lake Merced and San Francisco State University.
+Constructed: 1949–1952, between 19th Avenue and Buckingham Way, Eucalyptus Drive, and Winston Drive, adjoining Lake Merced and San Francisco State University.

 Official Opening: November 6, 1952

 Developer: Stoneson Development Company

 Reopening (as the Stonestown Galleria): October 28, 1987